 One of a brace of new venues to hit the Formula 1 calendar in recent years, the Yas Marina circuit looked – on paper at least – to take Grand Prix racing to a glitzier and more glamorous level.

 And much of that is true.
 It has amazing facilities and architecture – its multicoloured Yas Hotel is truly something – a novel underground pit exit, and a twilight setting to make the backdrop all the more stunning.

 But in terms of wheel-to-wheel action, the Hermann Tilke designed circuit has been an abject failure.
 Two crucial areas have come under fire since it made its debut on the calendar in 2009: it poses no challenge to drivers, and it offers next to no overtaking opportunities.

-Of the four races held here to-date, three have been absolute snooze-fests, and the addition of new rules and technology have done little to improve the show.
+Of the five races held here to-date, three have been absolute snooze-fests, and the addition two DRS zones have done little to improve the show.

 The Form Guide

 Mercedes looks set to wrap up its season as it began, and the characteristics of the Yas Marina Circuit – a demand on engine power and slow-speed traction – will play perfectly into the hands of the Silver Arrows once again.

 The question remains: which of its two drivers will emerge on top?
 Nico Rosberg won last time out in Brazil to end Hamilton’s run of five successive victories, but it was Hamilton’s performance in Sao Paulo – where he fought back to finish in Rosberg’s wheeltracks after a mid-race spin – that was perhaps the more ominous.